apace100/origins-docs/docs/types/meta_action_types/invert.md

 }
 ```

-This will make the target of the action mount the actor, as the roles are swapped.
+This example will mount the target entity onto the actor entity, as their roles are now swapped.